Identification, Images, & Information

 Smithsonian Miscellaneous Collection, vol. 106 no. 11, 1946

-With 246 figures, this 1946 publication is still the visual reference for Hippodamia.
-(Gordon(1) and American Beetles both refer to it.)
-Chapin examined thousands of specimens of each species, and illustrated the complete range of dorsal patterns for each.
-The male genitalia of each species is also illustrated.
+With 246 figures, this 1946 publication is still the visual reference for North American Hippodamia.
+(Gordon(1) and American Beetles both refer the reader to it for more comprehensive illustrations than their publications provide.)
+A wide range of dorsal patterns for each species is illustrated, along with the male genitalia.

-Range maps, though limited, accurately depict type localities.
+Range maps are limited in scope, but accurately depict type localities.
 Species names match modern taxonomy, but subspecies are outdated.
+The non-native species H. variegata is not included because it was not yet introduced.